 Once the new market is open the current market hall will close.
 This will then be demolished to make way for a new state of the art cinema with experience screen.
 Not only will the latest blockbusters be shown but also independent and international films, live opera, ballet, theatre, festivals and major sporting events.
 New family restaurants will also form part of the complex, as well as a brand new multi-storey car park.

-The cinema and leisure scheme could create approx. 250 new full time jobs.
+The cinema and leisure scheme could create approximately 250 new full time jobs.

 Other things to look out for